Class: Aws::EKS::Client

 #update_pod_identity_association(params = {}) ⇒ Types::UpdatePodIdentityAssociationResponse

 Updates a EKS Pod Identity association.
-Only the IAM role can be changed; an association can’t be moved between clusters, namespaces, or service accounts.
+In an update, you can change the IAM role, the target IAM role, or ‘disableSessionTags`.
+You must change at least one of these in an update.
+An association can’t be moved between clusters, namespaces, or service accounts.
 If you need to edit the namespace or service account, you need to delete the association and then create a new association with your desired settings.

 #wait_until(waiter_name, params = {}, options = {}) {|w.waiter| ... } ⇒ Boolean